ABOUT

 Sadly, there are some animals that are handicapped or too traumatised and cannot be released back into the wild.
 For some animals, finding of a safe release site is also challenging.
 Therefore there are rescued animals that need a forever home, a proper center where they can enjoy life to the fullest in our care.

-We are extremely happy to share the news that we bundled forces with our long time friend and collaborator Lorinda Jane (Palm Oil Investigations), to help us bring a reality to the desperately needed sanctuary.
-With the kind support of the amazing Warren Ellis, this long term need is now coming to fruition.
-In April 2021 Warren has made it possible to extend the Sumatra Wildlife Center with 5000 square meters of land dedicated to house un-releasable wildlife.
+JAAN have strived for many years to obtain our own sanctuary.
+We were extremely happy to bundle forces with our long time friend and collaborator Lorinda Jane (Palm Oil Investigations), to help us bring a reality to a desperately needed sanctuary.
+With kind support of the amazing Warren Ellis, this long term need has now come to fruition.
+In April 2021, Warren made it possible to extend the Sumatra Wildlife Center with 5000 square meters of land dedicated to house un-releasable wildlife.

-At the Sumatra Wildlife Center, it is our aim is to rehabilitate and release all individuals rescued However, there are animals in need of long term care because they are not able to be released.
 Ellis Park is strategically located on adjoining land next to the Sumatra Wildlife Center and will provide long term care for those that cannot be released into the wild.
 We hope to secure more adjoining land in so we can extend the park for more animals.

 Ellis Park will also be used as a hub to educate the public, locals and visitors to the park about the negative impacts on wildlife used in the tourism industry and those saved from the illegal pet trade and wildlife smuggling.